SAP-archive/cloud-sample-spaceflight/README.md

+<a href="#top">Top</a>

 <a name="requirements"></a>
 ## Requirements

 ### For SAP TechEd 2018

-For attendees of SAP TechEd 2018, the session instructors will provide you with access to the full environment in which you can develop the various sample applications used in the sessions listed above.
+For attendees of SAP TechEd 2018, the session instructors will provide you with access to the full environment in which you can develop the various applications described in the session exercises.

 ### For General Use

-Once SAP TechEd 2018 has finished, the exercises shown in the above sessions will be available for use to anyone with an SAP Cloud Platform (Cloud Foundry) account containing at least the services listed below:
+After SAP TechEd 2018 has finished, the exercises from the above sessions will still be available for use to anyone with an SAP Cloud Platform (Cloud Foundry) account containing at least the services listed below:

 * Application Runtime
 * SAP HANA Database (Standard or Enterprise)